hkc5/gtv/REVIEW_SUBMISSION.md

 **Assessor's Statement:** _"The work at Albus Technologies is interesting, but we need more context to understand its significance.
 We also note that they were only in the role for 6 months."_

-**Processing Error:** The assessor overlooked the substantial commercial metrics provided in both the evidence documents and the CEO's reference letter:
+**Processing Error:** The assessor made a **factual error** - I was at Albus for **8 months** (May 2024 - January 2025), not 6 months.
+More importantly, the assessor overlooked the substantial commercial metrics provided in both the evidence documents and the CEO's reference letter:

 **From Evidence MC-1 (AlbusSystemImpact):**